IBM Cloud Docs

 • You cannot delete the DNS resolution binding on a DNS-shared VPC if the DNS resolver type is set to Delegated.
 You must first update the DNS resolver type to System or Manual, and then delete the DNS resolution binding.

-• For the DNS-shared VPC to use the delegated DNS server on the hub VPC, the hub VPC must run the custom resolver on its networks.
+• For a DNS-shared VPC to use the delegated DNS server on the hub VPC, the hub must run a custom resolver on its networks.
+The DNS-shared VPC authorized user can configure its DNS resolver to that custom resolver.

 • You can enable or disable DNS sharing on each individual endpoint gateway in the DNS-shared VPC.